Alan Remaley, M.D., Ph.D., FAHA

 Research Topics

-Cholesterol has a bad reputation, associated with cardiovascular disease, the leading worldwide cause of morbidity and mortality.
-Cholesterol, however, plays a vital role in normal cellular processes; hence its cellular and whole body distribution is subject to complex, dynamic regulation by circulating lipoproteins and enzymes.
-Dr. Remaley’s laboratory seeks to better understand lipoprotein metabolism and to translate new insights gained from basic biochemistry, cell biology, and transgenic animal models into much needed clinical advances in the treatment and prevention of cardiovascular disease.
+Excess circulating cholesterol in the blood is one of the main drivers of atherosclerosis, which is the deposit of excess cholesterol into the arterial wall.
+Cholesterol, however, plays a vital role in normal cellular processes; hence, its cellular and whole-body distribution is subject to complex, dynamic regulation by circulating lipoproteins and enzymes.
+Dr. Remaley’s laboratory seeks to better understand lipoprotein metabolism and to translate new insights gained from basic biochemistry, cell biology, animal models and clinical trials into much needed clinical advances in the diagnosis, treatment and prevention of cardiovascular disease.

-Dr. Remaley’s research has focused on the beneficial role of high-density lipoprotein (HDL), the so-called “good cholesterol.”
+One focus of Dr. Remaley’s laboratory is on the beneficial role of high-density lipoprotein (HDL), the so-called “good cholesterol.”
 HDL, which is a complex of the protein apoA-I with phospholipids, removes excess cholesterol from peripheral tissues, such as the arterial wall, and transports it to the liver and intestine for excretion from the body.
 It has been shown that this process—the reverse cholesterol transport pathway—can be markedly stimulated by infusing HDL made with either purified or recombinant apoA-I and phospholipids.
 HDL infusion has been proposed as an acute therapy for patients with acute coronary syndrome who are at imminent risk for developing myocardial infarction.
-His laboratory has developed small synthetic peptide mimetics of apoA-I, and like the full-length protein, these peptides mobilize excess cholesterol from cells and have been shown to reduce atherosclerosis and inflammation in animal models.
-One of the peptides developed by his laboratory has been licensed to an outside company and is now undergoing pre-clinical toxicology studies for evaluation as a possible new therapy.
+His laboratory has developed small synthetic peptide mimetics of apoA-I, and like the full-length protein, these peptides mobilize excess cholesterol from cells and have been shown to reduce atherosclerosis and inflammation in animal models and are currently being tested by his group in early-stage clinical trials.

-In Dr. Remaley’s view, the opportunity to study and learn from patients at the NIH with rare genetic disorders of cholesterol metabolism is a distinguishing characteristic of the work being done in his laboratory.
-The exposure to patients with rare diseases often leads to new insights into common disease processes that can be obtained in no other manner and inspires him and his co-workers to translate their basic science findings in cholesterol metabolism into new therapies for cardiovascular disease.
+In Dr. Remaley’s view, it is a privilege to work at the NIH and to have the opportunity to study and learn from patients at the NIH with both common and rare genetic disorders of cholesterol metabolism.
+It often leads to new insights that cannot be obtained in any other manner and inspires him and his co-workers to translate their basic science findings in lipoprotein metabolism into new therapies and diagnostic tests for cardiovascular disease.

 Biography